 At the same time, a loud bang went off behind little Albert scaring the life out of the little guy (and the poor rabbit too no doubt).

 After a while even when there was no loud bang just seeing the rabbit Albert, he would get scared, this became his autopilot response.

 We have all been little Alberts at some point.
 For me, it was my mum panicking on aeroplanes that meant I learnt to fear flying as I had modelled the person I looked up too.

 No amount of looking at car vs plane safety statistics could change my sub-conscious mind.

-The same with public speaking, those math classes where I had to stand up and feel stupid because I didn’t know the answer haunted me for years.
+The same with public speaking, those math classes where I had to stand up and made to feel stupid because I didn’t know the answer haunted me for years.

 I’m sure you too have many examples also of autopilot getting in the way of achieving many of the things that you wish you could achieve.

 So how can you reprogram the mind to have new and limitless beliefs?

 How can you create an autopilot that will take you where you want to go in life?